 Defining your editorial calendar

-Another important element of your content marketing strategy is the establishment of an editorial calendar.
+Another important element of your content marketing strategy is having an editorial calendar.

-At a glance, it allows you to have a global view of the production of your content and to ensure that it is happening at a regular pace.
-The other advantages of a calendar are to support your teams (marketing and sales) and to have a short, medium, and long-term strategic direction for your content production.
+At a glance, it gives you a global view of your content production to ensure it's happening regularly.
+An editorial calendar will also help you support your marketing and sales teams and provide strategic direction for content production.

 Promoting your content